vaeryn-uk/vul/Docs/obstructed-silhouettes.md

 the obstructing object.

 The following material is designed to be applied as an overlay material.
-It works by querying if the stencil mask is >128 (which is what our obstructing objects' value is set to).
-This condition drives the opacity value of either `0.0` (show nothing because not obstructed) or `1.0` (show our silhouette effect).
+It works by querying if the stencil value is 1.
+On our obstructing objects (e.g. a wall), we set a stencil value of 1.
+For objects with a silhouette, we set a stencil value of 2.
+If the silhouette object is in front of an obstructing object, the stencil value is 1 and we render opacity as 0 (no silhouette), if the obstructing object is in front, the stencil value is >1 and we render a silhouette.

 ![img/silhouette-overlay-material.png](img/silhouette-overlay-material.png)